adamlazz/rsink/README.md

 ## Profiles

 The `profiles` directory contains files that create different sets of options for rsync to use.
 The profile name is the name of the file.
-For example, the `sink` profile uses rsync archive mode (`-a`) and lists the following options:
+For example, the `sink` profile uses rsync archive mode (`-a`) to dump new files onto the destination.
+It also uses the following options:

 ```
+a:archive mode
 progress:shows transfer progress
-a:archive mode
 ignore-existing
 E:preserve executability
 ```